K'un / The ReceptiveEarth — Pure Yin Energy

 Yellow is the color of the earth's center, symbolizing inner worth expressing outward.
 Great fortune comes from humble virtue within.

-The dragon fights in the wild; their blood is black and yellow.
+Dragons fight in the meadow.
+Their blood is black and yellow.

 Small Image